sal55/langs/mycompilers.md

 But that was not really satisfactory.
 Also, some M languages features couldn't be used.
 While admittedly highly useful, I decided to withdraw the feature; purity and self-sufficiency is too attractive.

+(Update: that C target has been reinstatated.
+But it is only 90%.
+So some features have had to be avoided to allow it to be applied to my tools.
+The main reason is to be able to claim higher lines-per-second throughput for my compilers.)

 ### What Were They Used For

-The very first was just an appealing project that I had a genuine interest in.
+The very first (Babbage) was just an appealing project that I had a genuine interest in.

 The next (Z80) was the hobby one.
-I got a kick of being able to write HLL code on my home £100 computer, that a few years earlier I need to use a £500,000 mainframe.
+I got a kick of being able to write HLL code on my home £100 computer, that a few years earlier I need to use a £500,000 mainframe. \[Figures not inflation adjusted.\]

 The subsequent compilers for Z80 then x86 were used for a range of low-level code.
 It should be remembered that in the world of home and small business microcomputers and PCs, for most of the 80s and half the 90s, the OS was was very primitive and did very little: basically keyword, console display, and file system.